Pierre-Lannoy/wp-traffic/README.md

 * toggle on/off main settings - see `wp help api settings` for details.

 For a full help on WP-CLI commands in Traffic, please [read this guide](WP-CLI.md).

+> __Traffic__ is part of [PerfOps One](https://perfops.one/), a suite of free and open source WordPress plugins dedicated to observability and operations performance.

 ## Installation